HorizonChaser12/Music_Catalog_ETL/README.md

-# Food Delivery ETL - Docker Example Setup
+# Food Delivery ETL - A Beginner Project for Data Engineering

-This repo is a shared data engineering project with my colleague Pranoti.
+This repo is a shared data engineering project with my colleague [Pranoti](https://github.com/Pranoti-2002).
 It’s a playground for building multiple ETL pipelines using Airflow, Postgres, Spark, Redis, and a sample food delivery API.

 ## What this repo is for